 And the reward for what amounts to literally years of effort?
 "Man, I just grin from ear to ear every time I drive this car," Graber said.
 "It's a great feeling."
 Hance said he has a similar feeling.
 "We have a 'coming out' event every year at the club," he said.
 "All the members who finished their cars come out and show them, and I know that feeling.
 You did it yourself and you just can't help smiling and showing off."

-If you'd like more information about building your own car and other related topics, follow the links on the next page.
+If you'd like more information about building your own car and other related topics, follow the links below.

 - Grabercars.com.
 (June 16, 2009) http://www.grabercars.com/